msbn21/yojenkins/yojenkins-docs/docs/jenkins-plugin-requirements/jenkins-plugin-requirements.md

+---
+title: Jenkins Plugin Requirements
+metaTitle: Jenkins Plugin Requirements
+metaDescription: Jenkins Plugin Requirements
+sidebar_position: 4
+---

 # Jenkins Plugin Requirements

 If you are using `yojenkins` on a pre-existing Jenkins server, make sure that the following Jenkins plugin are installed for `yojenkins` to use all its functionalities.
-However, *these plugins tend to be installed by default.*
+However, _these plugins tend to be installed by default._

 1. [Folders](https://plugins.jenkins.io/cloudbees-folder/) (cloudbees-folder)
 2. [Next Build Number](https://plugins.jenkins.io/next-build-number/) (next-build-number)